Watch HBO Max in 4K UHD

 - Zack Snyder’s Justice League

 HBO Max will play the highest quality audio and video available for your device.
+Streaming in 4K HDR with Dolby Atmos is only available on select content with the Standard plan.

 What you need